 We have a flock of two purebred Border Lecicester ewes, three crossbred ewes, and one show-winning purebred ram named Winston, descended from Infinity who I brought back from Maryland on a charter tour bus (that’s another story).

 We raise 3-6 lambs each year, which are for sale between March – December.
-The purebred lambs can be registered and shown, and the others are great for fiber, pets, or 4-H projects.
+Great for fiber, pets, or 4-H projects.